danilop/yas3fs/README.md

                            directories as required)
       -f, --foreground     run in foreground
       -d, --debug          print debug information (implies '-f')

+### Web console

+A web console to easy monitor the nodes of a cluster (i.e. that are listening to the same SNS topic) is in the "yas3fs-console/" subdirectory.

+* AWS credentials can be passed using AWS\_ACCESS\_KEY\_ID and AWS\_SECRET\_ACCESS\_KEY environmental variables.
+* In an [EC2](http://aws.amazon.com/ec2/) instance a [IAM](http://aws.amazon.com/iam/) role can be used to give access to S3/SNS/SQS resources.

+It is based on [Node.js](http://nodejs.org) and once "node" is [installed](http://nodejs.org/download/) you can run it with:

+    git clone git://github.com/danilop/yas3fs.git
+    cd yas3fs
+    node yas3fs-console/server.js

+It is using the 3000 port by default (e.g. "http://localhost:3000"), but you can change it using the PORT environmental variable, e.g.:

+    export PORT=8080
+    node yas3fs-console/server.js

 ### Notification Syntax & Use